 On one hand, it’s possible to so lower the bar for what it means to have “faith” that the word becomes meaningless.
 Just about every drunk person I’ve ever met on the street believes in Jesus.
-Scores of people around the world say they believe in Jesus, but their hearts and their lives are far from him.
+Scores of people around the world say they believe in Jesus.
+But their hearts and their lives are far from him.
 Even demons in hell believe (James 2:19).

 We dilute what it means to believe in Jesus when we assume that someone is a Christian simply because he or she agrees intellectually to certain truths or says certain words.
 This error is common in our day, but it isn’t new.
 Jesus said that many people will stand before Him on the last day and call him “Lord,” and they will even claim to have done great things in His name.
 Yet, tragically, He will tell them, “I never knew you” (Matthew 7:21–23).
 This kind of diluted faith is deadly—eternally deadly.

 In an attempt to guard against the error of diluting faith, some well-meaning Christians swing completely to the other end of the spectrum.
 They so complicate faith that it becomes difficult to know if someone actually has it.
-For example, if faith in Christ involves commitment to Christ, then how can I know if I’m committed enough?
+For example, if faith in Christ involves a commitment to Christ, then how can I know if I’m committed enough?
 Or if faith involves surrender to Christ, then how can I know if I’m surrendered enough?

 In the process of trying to take faith seriously and push back against the low cost of discipleship in contemporary Christianity, we can unintentionally over-complicate faith.
 The result is that followers of Christ stay endlessly frustrated or anxious.
 We desperately need the Bible to give us the right perspective on faith.